booch/presentations/Laziness/slides.md

 # LDD - Principles

-- Continuous learning and improvement
 - Code is a liability
 - Consider risks
 - Make things easy to change

+- Collaboration increases effectiveness
+- Continuous learning and improvement
 - Don't be lazy about **thinking**!

 ???